CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> bridge domain \<domain-id\> vlan \<vid\>

 Configures the allowed VLANs for this bridge domain on this interface.
-The dfault value `all` inherits all VLANs from the bridge domain.
+The default value `all` inherits all VLANs from the bridge domain.

 ### Usage